raghavTinker/PortfolioSite/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Second year college student, DevOPs, automation and backend engineer
+role: DevOPs, Automation and Backend engineer

 # Organizations/Affiliations to show in About widget
 organizations: